Skip to main content

 TinyMCE provides an importcss plugin that attempts to generate style options automatically from CSS.
 In CMS implementations, this often conflicts with explicitly defined style formats.

-Community discussions indicate that explicitly defining style formats and loading editor CSS via ContentCss provides greater predictability than relying on importcss.
+Explicitly defining style formats and loading editor CSS via ContentCss provides greater predictability than relying on importcss.

 Recommended configuration pattern: